 - Apache httpd — the most popular web server in the world.

-- MariaDB — we will be using one or more versions of this database engine as a replacement to MySQL (which has been losing popularity in recent years).
+- MariaDB or MySQL — we will be using one or more versions as our primary database engine.

 - Various other databases as needed.

 - PHP — we will be using several versions for testing our projects.